100katty/100katty.github.io/_posts/2014-3-3-Hello-World.md

 Her name is Elizabeth
 She is 22 years old
-She is from to San luis Potosi she is a nurce and she live in Guadalajara
+She is from  San luis Potosi
+she is a nurce and she live in Guadalajara